AvisenaAlwi/oracledbexec/README.md

 let result = await oraexectrans(queries, 'hrpool')
 ```

-### Addition
+In the above explanation, all sessions are created automatically. we simply call the method for query execution.
+If you want to handle separate sessions, follow these instructions.

-This version, adds several methods to handle transactions that require a pause to retrieve variables from other tables.
+If you to handle handle transactions that require a pause to retrieve variables from other tables.
 So, we have to manually create a new session for execution of transaction queries.

 **Be careful**, if you use this method, don't forget to close the session under any circumstances or an orphan session occurs.